 They have a reputation for overheating and catching fire, even though numerous modern electric blankets have systems to prevent those accidents.

 Electric blankets have been around since the 1900s.
 There were few safety measures, so house fires due to electric blankets overheating were common.

-Electric blankets had coiled metal wires inside, and these wires were heated up through electricity when you plugged the blanket into an outlet.
+Electric blankets had coiled metal wires inside, which were heated up through electricity when you plugged the blanket into an outlet.

-The electric blankets were made with a voltage that would go up to 115 watts.
-So, the metal wires would get too hot and burn through the fabric of the blanket itself, which is what would cause the fires.
+The electric blankets were made with a voltage going up to 115 watts.
+So, the metal wires would get too hot and burn through the fabric of the blanket itself, which would cause fires.